nicholaswilde/docker-gitblit/README.md

 $ sudo docker run -v /some/path/data:/opt/gitblit-data nicholaswilde/gitblit --baseFolder /opt/gitblit-data
 ```

-# Image Variants
+# Images
-The `nicholaswilde/gitblit` images come in multiple flavors.

-## `nicholaswilde/gitblit:<version>`

-This is the defacto image.
-If you are unsure about what your needs are, you probably want to use this one.
-It is designed to be used both as a throw away container, as well as the base to build other images off of.

-## `nicholaswilde/gitblit:<version>-rpc`

-This image has RPC management and administration already enabled, so that you may use a remote client like the Gitblit Manager to configure settings, manage repositories, or manage users.
+The default image has RPC management and administration already enabled, so that you may use a remote client like the Gitblit Manager to configure settings, manage repositories, or manage users.

 Do not use the HTTP port over a network on this image for RPC, because passwords are insecurely transmitted from your browser/RPC client using Basic authentication!